 So I tried the Zuni recipe matching it pretty closely, cutting back on the sugar and adding jalapenos and onions and it worked very well.
 Very hot, very sweet and the zucchinis taste just like pickles.
 Pretty awesome although I could cut back the sugar even more and it would be fine.

 Which got me to thinking.
 Lunches are still a challenge.
-I can throw some rice noodles in one of my lidded ceramic pots
+I can throw some rice noodles

 and eat simple but the addition of vegetables would always be welcome.
 But cooking and long term storage will always be a problem unless you pickle some squash and zucchini in various mixes and have them in the fridge to add to noodles and broth as needed.
 In this case I think I would drop the sugar content down to a quarter cup and maybe add garlic or even experiment with other ingredients.
 Add some pickle juice to the broth and you might get close to a hot and sour soup.